Nghe An Province General Information

 Nghe An province takes pride in its tradition in the building and defence of the nation.
 One hundred and thirty-one historical-cultural sites have been recognized as national treasures.
 The Kim Lien historical-cultural site, the native village of President Ho Chi Minh, World Cultural Celebrity and National Liberation Hero, is one among those.

-Nghe An people have won kudos for their intelligence, diligence, eagerness to study and their hospitality, cultural traditional imbued with national identity.
+Nghe An people have won kudos for their intelligence, diligence, eagerness to study and hospitality, cultural tradition imbued with national identity.
 Nghe An is fast changing with every passing day.
 It will be a highlighted destination for tourists near and far.

 -Road: highway 7, highway 48, highway 46, highway 15.
 Vinh is 14km from Kim Lien Village, 16km from Cua Lo Beach, 139km from Thanh Hoa, 197km from Dong Hoi, 291km from Hanoi, 368km from Hue, and 468km from Danang.